Build content block by block

-In order to add blocks you should switch to the structure mode (Bootstrap Editor).
-There are two ways to do this, and you can use any of them.
+There are two ways to add Bootstrap blocks, and you can use any of them.

-1. Bootstrap quick panel a violet toolbar below the editor.
-The bar is convenient if you prefer editing content in the non-fullscreen mode and you don't need anything too complex.
-For instance, when you just need to add a few blocks.
+This way is convenient if you prefer editing content in non-fullscreen mode and don't need anything too complex.
+For instance, when you only need to add a few blocks.

-To add a new block, use the "Add block" button or the "Add block before selected" button.
-The template menu opens at the left.
+To add a new block, use the "Add block" button on the toolbar.
+The template menu opens on the left.

-Aside from adding blocks, the toolbar also has buttons to move the selected block up or down, delete it, and save it as a Custom block.
-If you are an advanced user you may prefer to compose your grid in the fullscreen Bootstrap Editor PRO mode.
+In addition to adding blocks, the toolbar also provides buttons to move the selected block up or down, copy and delete it, and save it as a custom block.

-2. Bootstrap Editor PRO - provides a full set of tools for creating and editing Bootstrap structure blocks such as columns, rows, and containers.
-This mode is preferable for more complex manipulations with the structure.
+This mode provides a comprehensive set of tools for creating and editing Bootstrap structural elements such as columns, rows, and containers.
+It is the preferred mode for more complex structural manipulations.